cwill83247/dogFriendlyCamping/README.md

 - As a first time user I need to be able to navigate the site easily.
   - navigation is clear and consistent throughout the site, with the use of a niviagtion bar that adjust depending on user access level.

 ![navbar screenshot](https://dogfriendlycamping.herokuapp.com/static/images/navscreenshot.PNG)

 - As a first time user I need to be able to view the website clearly on both tablet and mobile, as well as desktop.
+  - the site is accesible across various device screen sizes and types , this was tested as part of the deisgn process.

 - As a first time user I need to be able to easily register with the site.
+  - registration is quick and simple for the user

 - As a first time user I need to be able to find information quickly and intuitively.
+  - information is easy to access, wih use of a consistent navigation, and searching for content is easy with the use of a seatch box, user added content is stored for editing or deletion under the My Profile Page.

 ## Returning Visitor Goals